TritonDataCenter/rfd/rfd/0096/README.md

      respectively, set and get the thread name attribute in attr to name.
 For pthread_attr_getname_np(), len is the size of name.
 Any threads created with pthread_create(3c) using attr will have their name set to name upon creation.
-Thread names are limited to XX characters.
+Thread names are limited to PTHREAD_MAX_NAMELEN_NP including the terminating NIL.

 RETURN VALUES
      Upon successful completion, the pthread_attr_getname_np() and
      pthread_attr_setname_np() functions return 0.
-Otherwise, and error number is returned to indicate the error.
+Otherwise, an error number is returned to indicate the error.

 ERRORS
      The pthread_attr_getname_np() function may fail with: